 In 1992 Troschenko graduated with honors from the Russian Academy of Theatrical Arts in Moscow, one of the oldest and most prestigious ballet schools in the world, as Director and Choreographer.
 His choreographic repertoire includes Don Quixote, La Bayadere, Swan Lake and The Nutcracker.
-He worked as choreographer in Moscow, Cheboksari and Voronej and in 2006 became director and choreographer of Russian Classic Ballet Theatre in Kiev, Ukraine.
-He originally designed the Swan Lake choreography for the Kiev State Academic Opera and Ballet, the national theatre of Ukraine.
+He worked as choreographer in Moscow, Cheboksari and Voronej and in 2006 became director and choreographer of Russian Classic Ballet Theatre in Kiev.
+He originally designed the Swan Lake choreography for the Kiev State Academic Opera and Ballet, the national theatre in Kiev.
 Performances include “Mozart and Salieri Ballet" 1987, "Francesca Da Rimini ballet"1990,"Mercedes" 1990, "Last Step" 1990, "Fly into Shanghai" 1992," Don Quixote" 1993,"Carmen-Suite"1994, "Swan Lake” 1995, “Sleeping Beauty" 1996, "Zora" 1998, "Alice in Wonderland” 2002, "Lilac” 2003, "La Bayadere" 2004, "Nutcracker" 2005, "Peter Pan" 2006.

 Troschenko first toured with Moscow Ballet as partner for Moscow Ballet prima ballerina in Swan Lake in 1998 and first became Ballet Master in 2003.He has toured to Great Britain, Holland, Germany, Sweden, Italy, Greece, Cyprus, Egypt, Lebanon, Israel, Norwegian, West Korea, and USA.
 And his repertory as Prince/lead includes the ballets “Swan Lake,” “Nutcracker,” “Sleeping Beauty,” “Giselle,” “Don-Quixote,” and more.